Leveraging GPU Tensor Cores for Double Precision Euclidean Distance Calculations: Background

 \subsection{Tensor Cores in the Literature}

 As mentioned above, the literature concerning TCs heavily revolves around machine learning and other closely related fields, and not many other types of applications employing TCs~\cite{tensorScanReduction, tensorDbscan, tensorSearches, tensorFft, tensorDfft}.
-We present in this section a selection of papers that discuss the use of TCs for applications that are more focused on computational/data-enabled science, similarly to this paper.
-Moreover, since most of the literature seems to focus on low precision computations, we believe that this paper is the first to propose an implementation combining the TCs and FP64 computations.
+We present in this section a selection of papers that discuss the use of TCs for applications that focus more on computational/data-enabled science, similarly to this paper.
+Moreover, since most of the literature seems to focus on low precision computations, we believe that this paper is the first to propose an implementation using TCs for FP64 computations.

 Dakkak et al.~\cite{tensorScanReduction} propose a method to perform reduction and scan operations, using the WMMA API to leverage TCs.
 Their reduction algorithm consists of multiplying a matrix whose first row are ones and the rest are zeros with a matrix containing the values to reduce, and accumulated with a matrix containing the result from previous reductions.
 Their scan solution is similar but uses an upper triangular matrix filled with ones and where the rest are zeros, instead of a single row filled with ones.
 Their proposed solutions achieve a speedup of $100\times$ for the reduction and $3\times$ for the scan, compared to other state-of-the-art methods not using TCs.